El Patron – Albuquerque, New Mexico

 Shortly after you’re seated, a basket of chips and a bowl of salsa are delivered to your table.
 They’ll also be replenished faithfully because it’s a two-bowl minimum quality salsa.
 The salsa isn’t especially piquant, but it has a fresh and lively flavor.
 What bite it does have comes from jalapeños.
 The chips are relatively thin, but crispy and not in dire need of desalinization as many restaurant chips seem to be.

-Among the appetizers are red chile ribs, an item Casa de Benavidez popularized many years ago and which few New Mexican restaurants prepare well.
-At El Patron, the chile ribs are fall-off-the-bone tender and slathered in a sauce that’s more barbecue sauce (sweet and somewhat stick) than chile (only a hint and without much piquancy).
+15 April 2012: Among the appetizers are red chile ribs, an item Casa de Benavidez popularized many years ago and which few New Mexican restaurants prepare well.
+At El Patron, the chile ribs are fall-off-the-bone tender and slathered in a sauce that’s more barbecue sauce (sweet and somewhat sticky) than chile (only a hint and without much piquancy).
 There are four ribs to an order and you’ll polish them off quickly, perhaps even gnaw at the bone to make sure you capture all the tender tendrils of the baby backs.

-The carne adovada is similarly tender though the kitchen staff’s heavy-handedness with Mexican oregano renders the dish just a bit acerbic.
+15 April 2012: The carne adovada is similarly tender though the kitchen staff’s heavy-handedness with Mexican oregano renders the dish just a bit acerbic.
 A fried egg on top mitigates the adovada’s acerbic qualities somewhat.
 If your experiences are that many restaurants serve chintzy portions of carne adovada, you’ll be well pleased with the generous serving at El Patron.
 Two side dishes which complement the adovada are the papitas and calabasitas.
-The papitas are thinly sliced and salted well.
+The papitas are thinly sliced and heavily salted.
 The calabasitas are perfectly prepared, neither too soft and chewy nor overly hard and crunchy.

-Sopaipillas are served with real honey, not the honey flavored syrup most restaurants offer, but your server will accommodate your request for real honey if you ask.
+Sopaipillas are served with the honey flavored syrup most restaurants offer, but your server will accommodate your request for real honey if you ask.
 It makes a difference.
 The sopaipillas aren’t pillowy puffy, but they’re thick and billow with wisps of steam when you cut into them to deposit the sweet honey.
-The dessert menu also includes a blueberry bread pudding, but during our inaugural visit we didn’t have room left to try it (forgive me, Larry McGoldrick).
+The dessert menu also includes a number of postprandial treats made in-house.

 There will be critics and detractors who will denounce El Patron as a parody of its predecessor (El Bruno, which replaced the Garduño’s on Fourth Street faces the same criticisms), but mostly there will be contented guests who will return for generous portions of good food served in an inviting milieu by friendly attendants.